 Draft revision of Recommendation ITU-R F.1762 Doc.
 5/73

-Characteristics of enhanced applications for high frequency (HF) radiocommunication systems
+Characteristics of enhanced applications for radiocommunication systems operating in the frequency range 2-30 MHz

 The proposed updates include a list of additional enhanced applications as well as updated system parameters that would support the deployment of enhanced applications through high-speed digital networks within the 2 to 30 MHz frequency range.
 Additionally, emission masks that are appropriate for HF system operating in non-networked configurations are included for contiguous systems and with non-contiguous systems.
 In addition, the list of Recommendations and Reports related to this topic was updated.
 Furthermore, the ITU-R Questions listed below the title of the Recommendation was updated.
 Finally, revisions were made to conform with the mandatory format for ITU-R Recommendations.